Flutter-OJT/Tutorials/README.md

 # todocrudlist

-A new Flutter CRUD project.
+A new Flutter CRUD project with Database.

 ## Getting Started